 - [Line Number] is the sequence number of the subtitle block, starting from 1 and incrementing, such as 1, 2, etc.

-- [Timecode Line] is the timestamp in the format HH:MM:SS,FFF --> HH:MM:SS,FFF, indicating the start and end time of the subtitle (FFF represents 3 milliseconds, e.g., 000 to 999).
-If you cannot precisely calculate the time, you can reasonably estimate it based on the audio content, ensuring the time intervals are logically sound.
+- [Time Line] is the timestamp in the format HH:MM:SS,FFF --> HH:MM:SS,FFF, indicating the start and end time of the subtitle (FFF represents 3 milliseconds, such as 000 to 999).
+If you cannot accurately calculate the time, you can reasonably estimate it based on the audio content to ensure that the time interval is logically reasonable.

 - [Text Line] is the transcribed text content.

-- [Blank Line] is the separator between subtitle blocks, ensuring each block is followed by a blank line.
+- [Empty Line] is the separator between subtitle blocks, ensuring that there is an empty line after each subtitle block.

 ## Restrictions

-The duration of each subtitle should ideally be controlled between 3-15 seconds, specifically based on speech rate and natural semantic segmentation.
+The duration of each subtitle should be controlled between 3-15 seconds, depending on the speech speed and semantic natural segmentation.

-Now, please transcribe according to the files I provide and output the subtitle content in the above format.
+Now, please transcribe according to the file I provide and output the subtitle content in the above format.

 How to Use